 One of my favorite things about social media are memes.
 Some are less than politically correct, but I usually get a chuckle out of them and the world has not let me down when it comes to the Corona Virus.

 I read the "About Me" pages and it seems like most people have a lot better story than me.
 I'm kinda average really.
 Just a 50 something dude with a lot of life experience.
-I grew up in a rural setting, somehow wound up living in a Suburban development and working in a very corporate office every day for the last 29 years.
+I grew up in a rural setting, somehow wound up living in a Suburban development and working in a very corporate office every day for the last 30 years.
 I'm not sure how that happened.
-I'm an unapologetic hunter and fisherman as well as a birder, naturalist, camper, runner, cyclist, and triathlete.
+I'm an unapologetic hunter and fisherman as well as a birder, naturalist, camper, runner, cyclist, and (maybe formerly) a triathlete.
 Those athletic things only started a few years ago when I was inspired (read that as horrified) by a picture my wife snapped of me at an archery tournament.
 I had the biggest belly there.
-Thus the quest began to get in shape which led to racing and triathlon.

 I love to write as well.
 I think the biggest disappointment for my Mom was that I did not pursue a career in writing but as a young man I had no idea how one went about earning a living writing.
 Now I entertain myself by prattling on and on via my blogs about my everyday adventures.